Action of derived automorphisms on infinity-morphisms: Introduction

 Homotopy algebras and morphisms appear in many areas throughout mathematics; in homological algebra in the form of algebraic transfer theorems, in geometry in the study of iterated loop spaces, in deformation quantization in Kontsevich's formality theorem, and so on.
 Much work has been done to find the correct framework in which to study homotopy algebras, and the theory of operads is one such attempt.
 The complicated coherence relations that define homotopy algebras are encoded in the language of operads, which are easily manipulated with homological or combinatorial techniques; see \cite{AlgOps} for an excellent overview of these techniques.
 This is the approach we take in this paper.

 While there is a notion of morphisms between homotopy algebras of a specific type, in practice and theory one is interested in the looser notions of $\infty$-morphisms, which themselves satisfy some complicated system of coherence relations.
 Since homotopy algebras can be defined as algebras over a specific operad, it seems natural to ask if $\infty$-morphisms can be defined in the language of operads.
 The answer is provided in \cite{OpCobarCyl} via a $2$-colored ``cylinder construction'' operad, which we restate and study further in this paper; similar ideas were also considered in \cite{HomDiagAlgs}, \cite{ForDefMor} and \cite{ResDiagAlg}.
+Specifically, given a cooperad $\sC$ we construct and study a $2$-colored operad $\Cyl(\sC)$ that governs pairs of homotopy algebras and $\infty$-morphisms between them.

 Our main goal is to answer the following question; given a pair of homotopy algebras and an $\infty$-morphism between them, can we change the homotopy algebras and the $\infty$-morphism simultaneously to get new homotopy algebras and a new $\infty$-morphism (all of the same type)?
-More specifically, given a derivation of the operad ${\Cobar}(\sC)$ governing the homotopy algebras $V$ and $W$, we can exponentiate that derivation to an automorphism of ${\Cobar}(\sC)$ and use that automorphism to define new ${\Cobar}(\sC)$-algebra structures on $V$ and $W$; can we do the same to a $\infty$-morphism between $V$ and $W$, to create a new $\infty$-morphism that respects the new ${\Cobar}(\sC)$-algebra structures?
-We show that this is possible, and moreover that the answer is unique up to homotopy, using the previously mentioned techniques of operadic homological algebra, and in particular the afforementioned cylinder construction.
+More specifically, given a derivation of the operad ${\Cobar}(\sC)$ governing the homotopy algebras $V$ and $W$, we can exponentiate that derivation to an automorphism of ${\Cobar}(\sC)$ and use that automorphism to define new ${\Cobar}(\sC)$-algebra structures on $V$ and $W$ via pullback; can we do the same to an $\infty$-morphism between $V$ and $W$, to create a new $\infty$-morphism that respects the new ${\Cobar}(\sC)$-algebra structures?
+We show that this is possible, and moreover that the answer is unique up to homotopy, using the previously mentioned techniques of operadic homological algebra.
+In particular, we have Theorem \ref{der-q-isom}, which is summarized below.